Facial Coding

 Insights from Facial Coding 👩🏻💻

 Now one would wonder what we do with this data.
 Facial coding results provide insight into viewers’ spontaneous, unfiltered reactions to visual content by recording and automatically analyzing facial expressions during the process.
 The information is collected in real-time and gives cognitive metrics of the user’s genuine emotions while experiencing/viewing the content.
-It depicts the user’s attention, engagement, or emotions through facial movement.
+It depicts the user’s emotions through facial movement.

 The results are made available to users in the Result Dashboards.